KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/ohbf/bloombox/README.md

 You could now do fancy things like estimating (and correcting such effects) leveraging a [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix), but this is complex and insanely computation/memory intensive.

 Instead of trying to solve this issue, I decided to optimize each expression as far as possible (see [QuantumOptimizer](./bbq/QuantumOptimizer.java)) and detect cases where this does not help.
 Then I raise a warning.
-Additionally, to reduce the impact, I replace the probability of a data point being referenced multiple times by its square-root.
+Additionally, to reduce the impact, I replace the probability of a DPAV being referenced multiple times by its square-root.
 Often, this considerably reduces the error (deviation from the correct value).

-**Conclusion:** The [PbInMemoryDataStore](PbInMemoryDataStore.java) is a way to deal with data points with attached probabilities.
+**Conclusion:** The [PbInMemoryDataStore](PbInMemoryDataStore.java) is a way to deal with DPAVs with attached probabilities.
 It can deliver insights with less effort and much quicker than a solution backed by a database.

 ### Random Thresholding as an alternative to FBO